 - One of the most important aspects of the training method is to potty train the pet.
 Make sure that you take the pet out for relieving itself at an early stage.
 When the poodle does it, reward the pup with a treat.
 Poodles learn a lot with the reward technique.

-- Another important thing to remember is that poodles understand human emotions and translate it into stress.
+- Another important thing to remember is that poodles understand human emotions and translate them into stress.
 Therefore, when you are playing with your pet, make sure you are in a happy and lively mood in order to keep the poodle lively and cheerful.

 - When training the pup to bring back a rubber ball, you should start by rolling the ball in front of the pet.
 Then take the ball in your hand and give it to the pup.
 Then take it from the pup, throw it at a shorter distance and tug at its collar to make the pet go to the ball and bring it back.
 As usual, verbally praise the dog or give it a treat when the mission is accomplished.

 - When the pet barks, make sure you find out the reason for the barking before trying to stop it.
 If the pet is barking for no reason, make sure you firmly tell the pet to stop.
 Be firm and clear (but, do not shout).
-Doing this for a couple of times will train the dog to be quiet.
+Doing this a couple of times will train the dog to be quiet.

 - Lastly, as mentioned above, these dogs are highly prone to suffering from small dog syndrome.
 Therefore, you should make sure that you train the pet to be obedient and teach commands like ‘potty’, ‘sit’, ‘stop’, etc., as early as possible.